Superman (1978 film series character): Superman III (1983)

-Clark returns to Smallville for a High School Reunion where a small romance blossomed between him and Lana Lang.
-During this time a computer genius named Gus Gorman befriends a millionaire named Ross Webster, who orders him to create synthetic Kryptonite using a satellite to locate and analyze Krypton's debris substituting tobacco tar for an unknown element.
+Clark returns to Smallville for a high school reunion where a romance blossomed between him and Lana Lang.
+During this time a computer genius named Gus Gorman befriends millionaire Ross Webster, who orders him to create synthetic Kryptonite, using a satellite to locate and analyze the wreckage of Krypton.
+He substitutes tobacco tar for an unknown element.

 Lana convinces Superman to appear at Ricky's birthday party, which Smallville turns into a town celebration.
-Gus and Ross' sister Vera, arrive disguised as Army officers, giving Superman the flawed Kryptonite as an award.
-Although it has no immediate effect, Superman becomes selfish and commits petty acts of vandalism such as straightening the Leaning Tower of Pisa and blowing out the Olympic Flame.
+Gus and Ross' sister Vera give Superman the flawed red Kryptonite.
+Superman is corrupted and commits acts of vandalism such as straightening the Leaning Tower of Pisa and blowing out the Olympic Flame.

-Gus asks Webster to build the world's most sophisticated supercomputer if he creates an energy crisis by directing all oil tankers to the middle of the Atlantic Ocean.
-When one tanker refuses, Ross' assistant, Lorelei seduce Superman, persuading him to breach its double hull, causing an oil spill.
-After creating a disturbance at a bar, the corrupted Superman was spotted by Lana and her son Ricky, who pleads with Superman to become great again.
-Taking flight, Ricky's words reach his buried conscience, causing him to split into two beings: the immoral, corrupted dark Superman and the moral, mild-mannered Clark Kent, who engage each other in a battle at a deserted automobile graveyard.
-Clark emerges victorious and becomes Superman once more.
+Gus asks Webster to build a supercomputer in exchange for creating an energy crisis by directing every oil tanker to the Atlantic Ocean.
+When one tanker refuses, Lorelei seduce Superman, manipulating him to cause an oil spill.
+Lana's son Ricky pleads with Superman to become good again.
+Ricky's words cause him to split into two beings: the corrupted dark Superman and Clark Kent, who fight in a junkyard.
+Clark emerges victorious and becomes Superman again.

-Superman arrives at the supercomputer's location in Glen Canyon.
+Superman arrives at the supercomputer in Glen Canyon.
 The supercomputer severely weakens Superman with a Kryptonite ray.
-Horrified by the notion of "going down in history as the man who killed Superman", Gus destroys the Kryptonite ray with a firefighter's axe.
-Superman fetches beltric acid, which becomes volatile by the supercomputer's intense heat, destroying it.
-Superman leaves Webster and his cronies for the authorities and drops Gus off at a West Virginia coal mine, recommending him to the company as a computer programmer.
+Horrified, Gus destroys the Kryptonite ray.
+Superman uses beltric acid to destroy the supercomputer.
+Superman leaves Webster for the authorities and drops Gus off at a West Virginia coal mine, recommending him to the company as a computer programmer.